bitcoin-sv/ts-sdk/docs/concepts/HOW_TX.md

 - **Satoshis**: The amount of BSV being transferred.
 - **Locking Script**: Defines the conditions under which the output can be spent, such as requiring a digital signature from the recipient's public key.

-Outputs transfer the ownership of satoshi commodity tokens or colloquially, coins, so their new owner use them as inputs in future transactions.
+Outputs transfer the ownership of satoshi commodity tokens or colloquially, coins, so their new owner can use them as inputs in future transactions.

 ## Constructing a Transaction